thewhaledev/PythonGmailAPITemplate/README.md

 # Quick Start Template for Gmail's API - With Python

-This easy-to-use template extends Google's Quickstart authentication template for Gmail.
+This easy-to-use template extends Google's Quickstart authentication template for Gmail, allowing you to create and send messages.

 ##Guide: